jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 * While answering questions, on the other hand, you need to read relevant portion(s) of the passage very carefully and precisely.
 * Specifically, take in all important information in the question and in the relevant portion(s), but don't jump to any of your own conclusions.
   * We're conditioned in English classes to infer and look for deeper meanings.
-However, inferences and interpretations are subjective, wheras the ACT is an objective test with bulletproof questions and answers.
+However, inferences and interpretations are subjective, whereas the ACT is an objective test with bulletproof questions and answers.
 All correct answers are objective and do not require you to dig for deeper meanings.
   * You should **not** use any of your knowledge outside of the text to answer questions.
 This will make you answer questions incorrectly.
 All the information that you need to answer the question correctly is in the text, and it requires no interpretation.
 * Because all correct answers are objective and bulletproof, they are oftentimes just restatements of what’s already stated in the text.
 * Since all correct answers are bulletproof, eliminate any answers with even a single wrong or inaccurate detail.